mvlabs/zf2behat-extension/README.md

 ==========

 The extension could be used in 2 different ways:
-1.If you are using a php version 5.4+, you can use MvLabs\Zf2BehatExtension\Context\Zf2Dictionary trait which provides basic ZendFramework 2 functionality.
+1. If you are using a php version 5.4+, you can use MvLabs\Zf2BehatExtension\Context\Zf2Dictionary trait which provides basic ZendFramework 2 functionality.
 This functionality could be used only in one Context though.

-2.You could implement the MvLabs\Zf2BehatExtension\Context\Zf2AwareContextInterface on every context avoiding to call parent context from subcontexts.
+2. You could implement the MvLabs\Zf2BehatExtension\Context\Zf2AwareContextInterface on every context avoiding to call parent context from subcontexts.

 Both methods call a method setZf2App(Application $zf2Application) needed to set in a private property Zend\Mvc\Application to be reused on every step needed